SmartBear/readyapi4j/modules/samples/maven-plugin/README.md

 mvn integration-test -PRunSamplesRemotely
 ```

-By default the remote execution will use the public TestServer instance available at
+By default the remote execution will use the public TestEngine instance available at
-http://testserver.readyapi.io/ - change the defined endpoint properties in the pom to execute
+http://testengine.readyapi.io/ - change the defined endpoint properties in the pom to execute
 with a different server.